The following information is based on decades of scientific evidence, clinical studies and personal experiences and experiments.

 6/6 In Bed: What a Good Night's Sleep Does for the Brain

 - A comfortable mattress and pillow.
 You'll never know what real comfort is if you never experience it because mattresses and pillow technology have become smarter.
 For me, it was a nightmare trying to find the right mattress and pillow for my weight, size and comfort needs.
 Should I buy a sponge, gel or memory foam?
 Or would spring or dual spring or pocket-spring be comfortable?
-Or a Hybrid mattress which combine two or more support materials?
+Or a Hybrid mattress that combine two or more support materials?
 Perhaps a waterbed would be ideal!
 When you're out-and-about, or during your work lunch-break, pop into your local bed store or IKEA and have a lay-down.
-Take advantage of the many mattress companies who offer a '100-night risk-free trial'.
+Take advantage of the many mattress companies that offer a '100-night risk-free trial.
 Thankfully, all I needed was a memory foam topper.

 - Suitable bedding materials are just as important as having the right pillow and mattress.
 I never realised how heavy and painful my previous duvet was until I purchased a non-feathered variety.
 As for sheets, cotton is absorbent and pulls moisture from your skin.
 Silk or satin sheets are well worth the investment considering we spend a 3rd of our lives sleeping.
-Silk sheets are made of a hypoallergenic material which is resistant to dust mites and better at regulating temperature.
+Silk sheets are made of a hypoallergenic material that is resistant to dust mites and better at regulating temperature.
 Satin sheets can help anyone with allergies or those who are suffering from Eczema.
 Buying an anti-allergy mattress protector (which are cheap) is a great way to ensure the bed bugs don't bite!

-- Boring thing to listen to and watch used to help me fall asleep, but it soon became a chore trying to find something new and boring to listen to or watch each night.
+- The boring things to listen to and watch used to help me fall asleep, but it soon became a chore trying to find something new and boring to listen to or watch each night.
 Plus, I'm more environmentally and financially aware of electrical items being left on unnecessarily.
 Preferring to use other organic and natural way to sleep.
 Best sounds to fall asleep.
 My friend would always fall asleep watching his favourite film or programme.
 When he woke up, he would then go to bed.

 - Don't have a bedroom clock in view.
 Constantly waking-up and seeing the time will only cause unnecessary stress and make trying to fall asleep again much harder, and more stressful knowing how late or early it is.

-- How long should we sleep for?
+- How long should we sleep?
 Like shoe-sizes, we are all different, sometimes a size 6, 7, 8 or 9 fits.
 Former UK prime minister Margaret Thatcher managed to sleep for 4/5 hours each day, and she lived until the ripe old age of 87.
 Italian painter Leonardo da Vinci slept for 20 minutes every four hours.
 If unsure about how many hours you need, try experimental sleeping for more or less time and see how your body feels throughout the day.
 I thought I needed 8-9 hours, but 6-7 works for me which give me extra hours each day to live life.

 - Sleeping too much is linked with the same health risks as sleeping too little.
 Oversleeping health risks.

 - Avoid snoring by side-sleeping because sleeping on your back makes you more prone to snoring as it compresses the upper airway.
-When you sleep on your back, your jaw recedes, the tongue falls back and there is more oval shape of the upper airway.
+When you sleep on your back, your jaw recedes, the tongue falls back and there is a more oval shape of the upper airway.
 Side sleeping reduces the compression of your airways and can help snorers and their partners to get a good nights sleep.
 For severe snorers, surgery can trim down the soft palate and uvula, remove the tonsils and reposition some muscles of the soft palate.
 The only positive from snoring is at least you're sleeping!
 The negative?
 You could be keeping a partner awake.

 - Needing to make more 'to-do-lists' notes while in bed was initially done with a pen and paper (which required light and physical effort).
 I then used my mobile phone to record notes (which required light).
 I now use an old Dictaphone with a 'noise activation feature' which will only activate with sound.
 This is a great way to discover if you snore.
 Also, the Dictaphone will record any audible noises throughout the night.
 Including neighbours having heated argument in the early hours of the morning and emergency service sirens.
 Smart home-hubs are another way to easily make notes while in bed without being disrupted.